 Natural gas costs about 30 percent less than propane.

-Most natural gas companies have calculators on their websites to help you estimate costs.
+The costs of converting from propane to natural gas can really add up.
+With the price of natural gas at least one-third less than the price of propane, over time the switch may be worth the investment.
+Most natural gas companies have calculators on their websites to help customers estimate costs and savings.
 And if natural gas is coming to your community, you can expect a representative from the company to knock on your door to give you a preliminary assessment.

 As with any major home improvement decision, do your research.
 Think about how long you plan to stay in your home, and weigh the benefits and costs carefully to see if switching from propane to natural gas is right for you.

 Natural gas and propane are both environmentally friendly—to a degree.

 Both propane and natural gas are classified as environmentally friendly fuels by many experts.
 They are both clean-burning gases, though propane holds a slight edge as a more environmentally conscious choice because it will not cause any damage to the atmosphere if it is leaked.
 It is not a greenhouse gas.
 This is one key difference between propane and natural gas.
 Natural gas is primarily comprised of methane, which is a greenhouse gas.